Next:Supernatural S02 E21 “All Hell Breaks Loose, Part One”

 - Grease Monkey: Wishverse!Dean works at the garage.

 - Great Big Book of Everything: Sam has John's journal open to an entry on djinn sitting on top of the other books about djinn.

-- Iconic Item: In the Wishverse, Dean is wearing a medallion on a gold chain instead of his amulet.
+- Iconic Item: In the Wishverse, Dean is wearing a medallion on a silver chain instead of his amulet.
 If you look carefully, it seems to be a Saint Michael medal which is typically worn by law enforcement agents, but is likely meant to be a bit of foreshadowing.

 - In Spite of a Nail: John is still dead.

 - Instant Waking Skills: When Wishverse!Sam hears a noise downstairs, his eyes pop open and he is ready to face the intruder.